Unusual Events In Exercises 37 and 38, find the indicated probabi... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In the context of games like rock-paper-scissors, the probability of winning a single game is 1/3, meaning that in a large number of games, you would expect to win about one-third of the time.
-Understanding probability is essential for calculating the chances of winning multiple games.
+In the context of games like rock-paper-scissors, the probability of winning a single game is 1/3, meaning that if you play many games, you can expect to win about one-third of the time.
+Understanding probability is essential for calculating the chances of winning a specific number of games.

 Recommended video: